dy/typographic-hotkeys/README.md

 Reasons of escaping:

 * It's difficult to implement nice GUI with Autohotkey™.
 It only suggests simple basic components, which is not very suitable for application's cases.
-C/C++ will allow to any UI.
+C/C++ will allow to implement any UI.
 * Any crossplatform idea is hacked at the root; C/C++ code will allow to think about migration.
 * Autohotkey swarms with bugs, which is difficult to catch and to understand.
-* Very unusual syntax of autohotkey scripts (something between Pascal, JavaScript and Basic ‽) with a lot of oddities.
+* Very unusual syntax of autohotkey scripts (something in a middle of Pascal, JavaScript and Basic‽) with a lot of oddities.
 * Difficult debugging of DllCalls and memory-related tasks.
+* Native app will get more flexibility & speed.

 I'm planning to replace typographic hotkeys with <a href="">**Web-developer's keyboard**</a> – a better native replacement on C++.